dsidirop/pfUI-quickcast/README.md

   <br/>Note: Heals cast with this flavour do get intercepted by healing auto-ranking addons.<br/><br/>

+- `/pfquickcast@toteheal <spell_name>` ( `/script SlashCmdList.PFQUICKCAST_TOTE_HEAL("<spell_name>")` )

+  <br/>Casts heals to the target-of-the-enemy (tote).
+This will work **only** if you're mouse-hovering over a **hostile** unit in which case it will find the friendly target that it's attacking
+  to heal it.

+  <br/>- Note that this flavour will automatically **change** your current target to the hostile unit you're mouse-hovering over.
+Use with caution.

+  <br/>- This flavour is meant to be used mainly when healing boss-fights that necessitate tank swaps, in which case you want your heals to land automatically on the tank that the boss is currently
+  attacking at any given moment.<br/>

 - `/pfquickcast@self <spell_name>` ( `/script SlashCmdList.PFQUICKCAST_SELF("<spell_name>")` )

   <br/>Casts spells on your **character** no matter what.